DonMako/beer/README.md

 The user of the BIERE project must connect to his account or create one.
 The user can then access all the features allowed by the application:
-- change information on his/her account;
+- change information on his/her account or delete it;
--
+- use the main deature of the application: the localisation of pubs.

 ### If the user chooses to use the main feature of the application :